Marthin Steyn, Technical Lead

 Subscription commerce at Bookchoice and Philips

 rb2 has a lot of experience with the development of subscription models.
 For example, we have done this for online book giant Bookchoice with their wildly popular book-as-subscription model.
 In addition, rb2 has also done this for Philips by expanding the e-commerce website with various forms of subscription for personal care products.
-Read more here about how we technically realize subscription models.
+Read more here about

 Download our white paper about subscription models